Emericdefay/MAS-to-MBS/README.md

 It creates :
 - An Arduino's script : "serialReaderPrinter.ino" in arduino/
 <br/>
-Then compile the serialReaderPrinter.ino on an Arduino and then
+Then compile the serialReaderPrinter.ino on an Arduino and then<br/>
 > Type: `$ python -c 'import MAS2MBS; MAS2MBS.createSerialMaker("%YourMidiFileName%.mid","%ArduinoPORT%",True)'`.<br/><br/>
 It will communicate with your arduino and send notes one by one.
 This method is still in developpement.
 (Work) **Make sure to get the requirements.**